koitu/oss-taapp/src/clients/README.md

 - The generated API modules are small and deterministic.
 Look under `mail_client_service_client.api` to find functions matching the server paths you need to call.
 - Prefer the `*_detailed` functions when you need raw status/headers; prefer the plain `sync`/`asyncio` helpers if you only need parsed models.
 - Keep `verify_ssl=True` in production; only disable for local testing with trusted test servers.

-If you'd like, I can also add a short example script under `examples/` showing a real end-to-end request using a local mock server.